mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-params.md

 ![]({{ "/static/images/guides/revit-params-inspect.png" | prepend: site.baseurl }})

 Now hold {% include ltr/kb_key.html key='Shift' %} and double-click on the {% include ltr/comp.html uuid='fad33c4b' %} component to see a list of all parameters associated with given element.
-THis will include built-in, project and shared parameters associated with the element.
+This will include built-in, project and shared parameters associated with the element.

 ![]({{ "/static/images/guides/revit-params-inspect-expanded.png" | prepend: site.baseurl }})